Yaaximus/genetic-algorithm-path-planning/README.md

 - bug fixed in create population function
 - bug related to chromosome population fitness best indices removed
 - Bug in generate mating pool function of ranking file fixed
+- Bug removed in function check fitness based on connection in fitness file

 ## Example for usage:
 #### You can initialize population in main function like: